 Chances are you have already learned what Frequency Separation (FS) technique is, as it became mainstream in the past few years.
 However, many FS technique users actually know very little theory behind it, thus have little control over its implementation.
 I've set out to research and collect all the important and useful information about it, so we can together learn how to become better at it.

-UPDATE (May 2014): check out my new article The Ultimate Guide to the Dodge & Burn Technique - Part 1: The Fundamentals
+UPDATE: check out my new article The Ultimate Guide to the Dodge & Burn Technique - Part 1: The Fundamentals

 After we look at the slightly geeky results of my research (my sources at the end of this article), I would also like to share with you a few practical ways of its smart implementation with the help and advice from my friends: commercial photographer from Moscow, Aleksey Dovgulya (you may remember Aleksey from my Shooting With Mixed Studio Lighting article) and Toronto-based photographer & retoucher Michael Woloszynowicz.